soolaimon/stock_splosion/README.md

 Preview: https://cornermarket.herokuapp.com/

-A lightweight Single Page App using only jQuery and Sinatra to consume data from the StockSplosion API and make recommendations.
+A lightweight Single Page App using only jQuery and Sinatra to consume data from the StockSplosion API and make recommendations based on _current performance compared to average_.

 ### Contributing